Surfer Rosa: Studio banter

 The recording of a conversation held between Francis and Albini can be heard at the end of "Oh My Golly!".
 Lupfer writes that "it was a concept he [Albini] was going for to get some studio banter."
 As Deal was leaving the studio to smoke a cigarette, she exclaimed "If anybody touches my stuff, I'll kill ya."
 Francis replied with "I'll kill you, you fucking die, if anybody touches my stuff".
 The track begins at this point, with Francis explaining the conversation to Albini, whose voice is not heard on the track.
 Lupfer later admitted that Albini knew "perfectly well what was going on."

 "I'm Amazed" begins with Deal recounting a story in which one of her former teachers who was "into field hockey players" was discreetly fired.
 Francis finishes Deal's sentences, joking that her response to hearing of the teacher's activities was to try to join the team.
 Albini later observed the use of studio banter on Surfer Rosa: "It's on their record forever so I think now they are obliged to say that they're ok with it, but I honestly don't know that that idea would've ever come up if I hadn't done it.
 There are times when things like that are revealing and entertaining and I kind of felt it was a bit gimmicky on this record."
+He also later expressed discomfort with certain production choices, including the use of transitions between tracks, which he felt reflected a level of creative involvement he would later avoid.